 Certain foods may make your symptoms worse.
 So on top of a lack of appetite that goes along with flare-ups, you may be tempted to cut back on how much you eat in hopes of easing your symptoms.

-At the same time, the body has an increased need for additional calories, protein, vitamins, and minerals to aid the healing process.
-Also, the inflammation and diarrhea interfere with the reabsorption of water and minerals that normally occurs in the large intestine, and there is a danger of becoming dehydrated if the fluid is not replaced.
+At the same time, your body needs more calories, protein, vitamins, and minerals to aid the healing process.
+Also, the inflammation and diarrhea that come with UC interfere with the way you reabsorb water and minerals in your large intestine.
+There's a risk you could get dehydrated if the fluid isn't replaced.

-Finally, some of the medications that are used to treat ulcerative colitis interfere with the body's ability to absorb and maintain the minerals it needs.
-For instance, corticosteroids such as prednisone can deplete the body's calcium.
-Drugs like sulfasalazine deplete the level of folate, an important B vitamin.
+Finally, some medicines you take to treat ulcerative colitis interfere with your body's ability to absorb and maintain the vitamins and minerals it needs.
+For instance, corticosteroids such as prednisone can get rid of your body's calcium supply.
+Drugs like sulfasalazine lower your level of folate, an important B vitamin.

 Food Supplements for Ulcerative Colitis

-While ulcerative colitis can interfere with getting all the nutrients you need from the food you eat, a well-balanced diet is the first step in guarding against malnutrition.
-You need to eat a variety of foods from the various food groups and make sure you are getting adequate protein and calories.
-Working with a dietitian will make it easier to plan meals that address your nutritional needs.
+A well-balanced diet is your first step to guard against malnutrition.
+You need to eat a variety of things from different food groups and make sure you get enough protein and calories.
+Work with a dietitian who can help you plan meals that meet your nutrition needs.

-But even with a well-designed meal plan, you may still need some of the following supplements:
+Even with a well-designed meal plan, you may still need some of these supplements: